Logo

 Do not let LinkedIn copy or sync your address book.

 Try joining the LinkedIn professional networking groups related to each former employer that fit your location and career.
-(Groups are operated by informal groups of alumni around the world.)
+(Groups are operated by informal teams of alumni around the world.)

 Try joining the LinkedIn groups related to your interests.
 Click the LinkedIn logo in the upper left corner.
 Enter the topic in the search window.
 Click the magnifying glass.
 Select "Groups" from the row of links below the window.
 Note that recruiters and your connections can see your groups.